Buy-to-Let: Is it time to sell?

 For example, if you received £10,000 a year in rental income, and the annual mortgage interest payment came to £9,000, you could deduct the £9,000 interest payment from your rental income.
 Meaning you would only pay tax on the remaining £1,000 – so if you were in the 20% tax bracket, your tax bill on rental income would have been £200.

 As a landlord, you now receive a tax credit for 20% of the mortgage interest payment only.
-If you are a higher rate taxpayer, this is much less favourable than the 40% tax relief received before.
+If you are a higher rate taxpayer, this is much less favourable than the 40% tax relief received before the changes.

 For higher or additional rate taxpayers, however, the bill will increase substantially.
 As they are only permitted to deduct the 20% tax credit from their bill, the example of £10,000 rental income would mean that higher rate taxpayers will now pay £2,200 in tax (£10,000 x 40% = £4,000, minus £1,800 tax credit) and additional rate taxpayers will face a tax bill of £2,700 (£10,000 x 45% = £4,500 minus £1,800 tax credit).

-An important aspect which might slip under the radar, is that your total rental income could force you into a higher tax bracket unexpectedly.
+An important thing to consider, is that your total rental income could force you into a higher tax bracket unexpectedly, particularly now that personal tax allowances are frozen, or in the case of the additional rate bracket, has reduced.
 This is because you will need to declare the full rental income on your tax return.
-Depending on the income received from other sources, such as your salary or pension for example, your combined income could be pushed into the higher or additional tax rate brackets.
+Depending on the income received from other sources, such as your salary or pension for example, your combined income could be pushed into the higher or additional tax rate brackets, meaning your rental income could be charged at your marginal rate of 40% or 45%.

-As a result, you might be wondering if you should offset the losses by raising rents and clawing some losses back directly from your tenant, or you might be considering if it’s time to sell the property.
+As a result, you might be wondering if you should offset increases in costs by raising rents and clawing some losses back directly from your tenant - or you might be considering if it’s time to sell the property.

-- Continue with your buy-to-let investment.
-For some landlords, the changes in legislation are not a major concern and the potential for long term growth and continued rental yields outweigh the loss of tax relief.
+Do I continue with my buy-to-let investment?
+Well, for some landlords who are already in a fixed rate mortgage, the changes are not a major concern and the potential for long term growth and continued rental yields outweigh the loss of tax relief.

-- Some landlords have looked to mitigate the rules by setting up a limited company.
-This way you will still be able to continue to declare rental income after deducting the mortgage costs.
+As an alternative to combat the changes to legislation, some landlords have looked to mitigate the rules by setting up a limited company.
+Doing this means you can still declare rental income after deducting the mortgage costs.
 However, mortgage rates for businesses are more expensive than for private landlords, which might mean you pay more than you’re saving in higher rate tax relief.
 You will also need to consider stamp duty costs on transferring the property to the business, along with corporation tax on the business’s profits.
-If you consider this option, it could be a good idea to speak with an accountant first.
+If you consider this option, it would be a good idea to speak with an accountant first.

-- Another option available if your spouse pays a lower rate of tax, is to transfer ownership of the property (as long as this doesn’t force them into a higher tax bracket!).
+Another option to consider is if your spouse pays a lower rate of tax, it may be possible to transfer ownership of the property (as long as this doesn’t force them into a higher tax bracket!).
 When considering this option, it would be a good idea to speak with a solicitor that specialises in property.

-- Lastly, you could sell the property and invest the proceeds.
-A fully independent financial adviser could create a solution where you diversify your investment across different assets, such as cash, fixed interest, equities and still have an exposure to property if that’s important to you.
-Your views on investing ethically or environmental, social and corporate governance (ESG) factors can also be taken into account.
+Lastly, you could sell the property and invest the proceeds, and an independent financial adviser can help with this to create a solution where you diversify your investment across different assets, such as cash, fixed interest assets, equities and still have an exposure to property if that’s important to you.
+Your views on investing ethically (often called ESG investing) can also be taken into account.
 Your attitude to risk and making use of available tax allowances, would also form part of your financial plan.
+It's important to remember though that investing can result in the value of your investments going up and down depending on what happens in markets.
+And we’d always recommend taking the advice of an Independent Financial Adviser when it comes to investments and financial planning

 If you’re concerned about your buy to let portfolio and feel now may be a good time to look at other investment options- and have £100,000+ in investible assets- why not get in touch and see if we can help.
 At The Private Office we have a team of award winning independent, chartered financial planners, experts in working with you to protect and grow your wealth.